-- (1) The head of the relevant departments publishes the questions for every subject area of the private law part and the public law part of the state final examination no later than before the beginning of the academic year. - (2) The questions for every subject area of the private law and the public law parts are divided into up to two baskets of questions with 20 to 30 questions in each basket.
+(1) The head of the relevant departments publishes the questions for every subject area

+- (2) The questions for every subject area of the private law and the public law parts are divided into up to two baskets of questions with up to 30 questions in each basket.
 A student draws one question from each of the two baskets.
-The head of the department determines in advance whether both questions for a given subject area will be drawn together or whether they will be drawn individually. - (3) If needed, upon agreement of the relevant heads of departments, there may be joint questions for more subject areas of the same part of the state final examination.
+The head of the department determines in advance whether both questions for a given subject area will be drawn together or whether they will be drawn individually. - (3) If needed, upon agreement of the relevant heads of departments, there may be joint questions for more subject areas of the same part of the state final examination. - (4) The student may use relevant legal regulations and other resources in the course of preparation and answering the examination questions.
+The list of relevant legal regulations and other resources approved by the guarantor of the programme of study is published by the department in the Student Information System before the beginning of the academic year.

-CHAPTER IV

-Rules for Recognition of Fulfilment of Subject Assessment
+CHAPTER IV Rules for Recognition of Fulfilment of Subject Assessment